drowe67/radae/README.md

 1. ~Confirm SNR calculations, maybe print them, or have SNR3k | Es/No as cmd line options~

-1. PAPR optimisation.
+1. ~PAPR optimisation.
 If we put a bottleneck on the peak power, the network should optimise for miminal PAPR (maximise RMS power) for a given noise level.
 Be interesting to observe envelope of waveform as it trains, and the phase of symbols.
-We might need to include sync symbols.
+We might need to include sync symbols.~

-1.~ Way to write/read bottleneck vectors (channel symbols)~
+1. Way to write/read bottleneck vectors (channel symbols)~

-1. Look at bottleneck vectors, PCA, any correlation?
-Ameniable to VQ?
-Further dim reduction?
-VQ would enable comparative test using classical FEC methods.

-1. How can we apply interleaving, e.g./ just spread symbol sover a longer modem frame, or let network spread them.

-1. Diversity in frequency - classical DSP or with ML in the loop?

-1. Sweep different latent dimensions and choose best perf for given SNR.

-1. Can we use loss function as an objective measure for comparing different schemes?
+1. ~Can we use loss function as an objective measure for comparing different schemes?~

-1. Naming thoughts (what is it):
-   * Neural modem - as network selects constellation, or "neural speech modem"
-   * Neural channel coding - as network takes features and encoders them for transmisison of the channel
-   * Radio VAE or Radio AE - don't feel this has much to do with variational autoencoders
-   * Joint source and channel coding